mighty-gerbils/gerbil/doc/guide.md

 #### Streams

 In addition to calls and events, actors can also open streams.
-A stream is like a call, but it returns multiple values until the stream's end or an error occurs.
+A stream is like a call, but it returns multiple values using `!!yield` until the stream's end or an error occurs.

 For example, the following server generates a stream of numbers as specified by the argument.
 Values can be processed directly, or with